Jacob Balthasar Peeters: Life

-The date and place of his death are not known.
-The artist is usually described as being active from circa 1673 to circa 1721 in Antwerp.
+He died in Antwerp where he was buried in the Saint James Church on 17 December 1732.
 A pair of paintings depicting the interiors of the Jesuit Church in Antwerp and signed and dated 1721 are evidence that the artist was still alive in that year.
 If he is the Jacobus Peeter who was the widower of Barbara Christina Witten, he made his will as a widower on 20 November 1753, when he must have been already 92 or 93 years of age.

 Work

 Jacob Balthasar Peeters was a specialist painter of imaginary Renaissance and Baroque palaces and paintings of existing churches.
-Peeters would place among these imaginary or existing structures and outdoor settings elegant figures, usually wearing exotic hats and costumes, together with their, often black, pages and with dogs running around.
+Peeters would populate these imaginary or existing structures and outdoor settings withelegant figures, usually wearing exotic hats and costumes, together with their, often black, pages and dogs running around.
+About 12 church interiors by him are known, all of a very high standard.
+In addition, there are about 10 palace scenes and harbor views.
+Only two paintings are signed 'JACOB BAL PEETERS'.
+The most common signature is 'JACOB PEETERS.'